 Let’s have a look at types of coverage that together result in full coverage insurance:

-- Collision Car Insurance: If you are at-fault in an accident then your agency will cover the damages caused to your vehicle.
-On the other hand, your agency will not be responsible to cover the damages to other drivers damages or bodily injuries.
+- Collision Car Insurance: If you are at-fault in an accident then your carrier will cover the damages caused to your vehicle.
+On the other hand, your carrier will not be responsible to cover the damages to other drivers damages or bodily injuries.

 - Comprehensive Insurance: This type of insurance usually provides coverage from accidents other than collisions like fire, theft, or accident because of weather conditions.